denisigorevich/automation-fishbot/README.md

-# WoW Fishing Bot - Educational Implementation
+# Fishing Bot - Educational Implementation

-## Educational Purpose Disclaimer
+## Educational Purpose Disclaimer.
+This project is intended for educational and research purposes only.

 **This fishing bot is created for educational purposes only to demonstrate:**
 - Computer vision techniques using OpenCV